aswatisrl/vidi-mqtt-driver/README.md

 ### Requirements
 Before you continue, please make sure that you have Docker and Compose installed.
 Please refer to https://docs.docker.com/get-docker/ for documentation on how to install Docker.
+The minumum hardware specifications mainly depends on the number of devices and the sampling/transmission rates.
+A minimum recommendation is:
+- 2 vCPU
+- 4 GB RAM
+- 20 GB storage

 ### Login to the container repository
 The container are hosted on the GitHub repository.
 By issuing the `docker compose up` command, Docker will try to pull the images from the GitHub repository.
 Since the repository is not publicly accessible, you need a valid username and password to pull the containers.
 You should have received the credentials *GH_USERNAME* and *GH_PASSWORD* by your sales representative.